WokLibCodeClub/woklibcodeclub.github.io/README.md

 * ### [Using Pygame Zero](https://github.com/WokLibCodeClub/Using-Pygame-Zero)

 Here you will find instructions on how to install PygameZero on your computer and incorporate it into your Python projects.
+Unfortunately you can't use Pygame Zero functions in trinket, so you will need to install Python on your own computer to take advantage of this.

 * ### [Install Python](https://github.com/WokLibCodeClub/Install-Python)